Pediatric stridor

 Refer a Patient

-What is a Pediatric Stridor?
+What is a pediatric stridor?

 Stridor is a condition that may happen when something is blocking your child’s upper airway.
 The high-pitched sound is usually heard when your child takes a breath in, but it may also be heard when your child breathes out.